-If a contribution is required for a development, the requirement for the development to contribute a contribution towards the cost of infrastructure included in this Plan will be imposed as a condition of development consent or the complying development certificate.
+If a contribution is required for a development, the requirement for the development to contribute a contribution towards the cost of infrastructure included in this pPlan will be imposed as a condition of development consent or a condition of the complying development certificate.

-In the case of a development application, the condition will require payment to Council prior to the issue of any occupation certificate.
+In the case of a development application, the condition will require payment to Council prior to the issue of any occupation construction certificate.
+Conditions authorised by this plan are subject to any direction given by the Minister under section 7.17 of the Act.
+This plan authorises the imposition of conditions in accordance with any such direction.